 - Quality content can be created by anyone

 By this logic, you could say that anyone can be a doctor or that anyone can be a formula 1 driver.
 Just because you know how to apply a band-aid or drive a stick doesn’t mean you can be either.
 It’s the same with content marketing.
 If no one in your company has any experience writing blog posts that drive engagement or creating other forms of content, it’s better to find a professional who can help you with this.
 Not only can they do this better than you, but they will also be able to produce content on a consistent basis.
 Plus, professional content creators know much better how to find fresh content ideas that might interest your audience.

 While written content like blog posts and articles is an important part of your content strategy, it’s not the only kind of content you can create.
 Other types of content like videos, podcasts, ebooks, slides and more can also be an effective form of content, sometimes even more so than blog posts.

 - Text is enough

-This leads me to another content marketing myth and this one says that text-based content is enough.
-Look, I understand that creating visuals takes some more effort, but your readers will respond to your content much better if it includes a picture.
+While creating visuals takes some more effort, your readers will respond to your content much better if it includes a picture.
 For example, on LinkedIn, 98% of posts with an image get a higher comment rate (by about 200%, according to Social Pilot).

 - Once you create content, that’s it